Skip to main content

 Supporting Vulnerable Communities in Maldives to Manage Climate Change-Induced Water Shortages

-Under the project, a 90-day reserve of clean water will be secured, reducing the exposure to health risks from untreated water.
-Water desalination facilities on four islands across the most vulnerable regions in the North will also be established.
-These islands will then serve as water production and distribution hubs for all seven Northern atolls during the dry season, lifting their dependency on the capital Male’ for emergency drinking water.
+Under the project, water desalination facilities on four islands across the most vulnerable regions in the North were established, to serve as water production and distribution hubs for all seven Northern atolls during the dry season, lifting their dependency on the capital Male’ for emergency drinking water.
 The remaining 45 islands in both the north and south of Maldives will benefit from improved rainwater collection infrastructure, combined with groundwater protection and improvements.

 *The designations employed and the presentation of material on this map do not imply the expression of any opinion whatsoever on the part of the Secretariat of the United Nations or UNDP concerning the legal status of any country, territory, city or area or its authorities, or concerning the delimitation of its frontiers or boundaries.